Assessing and Building Readiness

 Training and Onboarding

-• PCORI Research Fundamentals Training
+• Patient-Centered Outcomes Research Institute (PCORI) Research Fundamentals Training

 • Multi-Method Patient-Engagement Approach: A Case Example from a PCORI-Funded Training Project